 The bird’s eye perspective is considered one of the style’s defining traits, but it doesn’t have to be a true bird’s eye.
 Photographers sometimes choose to angle the photo slightly if it gives the subjects of the photo a better light, but if there’s too much of an angle, it stops being a true flat lay.

-Nowadays, you can find flat lays just about everywhere.
-As mentioned, they’ve become hugely popular in the product photography and ecommerce world since their minimalist staging is well suited to common web design, amongst other factors.
-From small ecommerce business websites to big tech company launches, more and more are agreeing that flat lay photographs are one of the best ways to show off the design of your product.
+You can find flat lays just about everywhere.
+As mentioned, they’ve become hugely popular in the product photography and eCommerce world since their minimalist staging is well suited to common web design, amongst other factors.
+From small eCommerce business websites to big tech company launches, more and more are agreeing that flat lay photographs are one of the best ways to show off the design of your product.

 A grid with an alternate angle follows many of the same rules.
 However, the camera’s perspective is rotated slightly to the left or right.
 Some items might be rotated to match the camera’s perspective, breaking from the grid slightly for a little contrast.